Team Size Policy

 During the practice season, each age group shall practice at the designated times.
 Coaches may, after consultation with parents, move a swimmer into another age group to help manage the number of swimmers in each lane.

 Shenandoah Shark registration will open first to returning Shark swim families and Shenandoah residents, regardless of prior team participation, on Feb.
 13, at 8 a.m.
-It will end at noon on Feb.
-24. Early registration is strongly suggested.
+It will end at on Feb.
+26. Early registration is strongly suggested.

 The age group cap function will NOT be activated during pre-registration.
 If the cap is met during pre-registration, there will be no further registrations allowed in that age group during regular registration.